bleeckerj/SlackExporter/README.md

 ```bash
 python list_channels_metadata.py
 ```

+## Integration with pdf-to-grid-of-images

+The [pdf-to-grid-of-images](https://github.com/bleeckerj/pdf-to-grid-of-images) repository can be used to convert the PDFs, images, and movie files found in each channel’s `files` directory into pages of visual content for book assembly or further processing.
+That project includes two Python scripts:

+- `directory_to_images.py`: Converts all pdfs, images and movies in a directory into page-ready image assets.
+- `pdf_to_images.py`: Converts PDF files into images for use as pages.

+Use these tools to process the exported files from Slack channels and generate visual assets for your book or archive.

 ## Notes
 - The bot must be a member of private channels to export their messages.